 Certain Nonfiction Book Structures are ideal for fast short books.

-Nonfiction Book Structures are templates used for short books that exist in what I call the New Writing and Publishing Universe.
+Nonfiction Book Structures are templates used for short books that exist in the New Writing and Digital Publishing Universe.

 A book has a physical copy (paperback or hardback) and might not have an electronic version.
 A good length for this book is 60,000 words. (of course more or less is fine).